 So now that everything is in place, its time for decorations!
 Its a Christmas party after all so I try to make a bit of effort with decorations.
 However I didn’t have time to go too crazy and it was going to be too busy for lots of decorations, so I added some fairy lights, tinsel and a couple of little decorations.
 I also bought some mistletoe (mainly just to cause havoc amongst my friends!!) and Santa hats for everyone to wear!
 Not too mad but definitely added a festive touch.
 All of the photos throughout this post are of my decorations at the party… I loved them!
 They were quite subtle but still made everything look pretty and festive!

 Music is something that I had completely forgotten about until the day before, and then it was a panic to create a playlist in time, so I thought to mention it here.
 I created a spotify playlist full of both Christmas and normal party songs, which I then shuffled throughout the party.
 To be honest it isn’t the most crucial thing to have a long playlist, just enough to start the party off and then after that people start adding their own songs anyway!

+So that was planning my Christmas party, and from the photos I think it worked out really well!
 Tomorrow’s post will be filled with photos of my Christmas party and just generally sharing the night itself.
-It was honestly one of my favourite nights of 2017 and I can’t wait to share it all with you.
+It was honestly one of my favourite nights of 2017 and I can’t wait to share it all with you (although you have probably seen the photos on instagram already anyway).
 Thank you so much for supporting me throughout blogmas so far, everyone is being so supportive and I also grateful for the response that I have received.